 Developing on-farm auditing programs

 Some of the national livestock industry groups (e.g. Dairy Farmers of Canada; Chicken Farmers of Canada) develop on-farm assessment programs after the revision of their Code.
 Such programs are used to audit farmers to make sure they are meeting all minimum animal care requirements outlined in the Code.
 As a representative of Humane Canada, the BC SPCA participates on these committees to develop and refine on-farm auditing programs.

 The BC SPCA has also developed its own in-house farm certification and food labeling program, SPCA Certified, with the aim of improving farm animal welfare beyond the minimum requirements outlined in the Codes of Practice.
 The SPCA Certified program was launched in B.C. in 2002 but has since expanded across Canada to certify farms in other Canadian provinces.

-Learn how the SPCA Certified program works to improve the lives of beef cattle, dairy cattle, pigs, sheep, turkeys, egg-laying hens and broiler chickens and where you can go to meet SPCA Certified farmers or buy SPCA Certified foods.
+Learn how the SPCA Certified program works to improve the lives of beef cattle, dairy cattle, pigs, sheep, turkeys, egg-laying hens and broiler chickens and where you can go to meet SPCA Certified farmers.

 Strengthening Canada’s organic farming standards